 12. External Links

 Include an external link on your page.
 This is a link to another relevant website.
-Link to a company that you are a member of or a source of quality information that the reader may find useful.
+Link to a professional body that you are a member of or to a source of quality information that the reader may find useful.
 Have it open in a new window so visitors don’t leave your website.